UAL-RE/ReQUIAM/README.md

 "dry run" where both `quota` and `portal` queries are conducted.
 It will indicate what Grouper updates will occur.

+By default, changes occur on the `figshare` stem.
+Execution can occur on the `figtest` stem with the `--grouper_figtest` boolean flag.

+There are additional options to run a subset of portals or organization codes.
+This is specified with the `--org_codes` or `--groups` options, which accepts comma-separated inputs.
+For this to work, the `--portal` must be set.
+If `--quota` is specified, those users are added to the appropriate group.
+Note that with this option, it will create and populate a `figtest:group_active` group that allows for indirect membership association.
+There are a couple of interactive prompts to create the `figtest:group_active` group or provide an existing one to use/update.

 ### Manual Changes